Honest Interview With #SouthernCharm Kathryn Dennis On #Podcast

 “When the cast is over at Patricia’s house, and she has Michael serve the dogs a snack on a fork?
 C’mon!”

-Kathryn says that Patricia in her seventies puts on airs and nobody can figure out why.
-Kathryn explains that from the start that Patricia didn’t approve and her and her age.
+Kathryn says that Patricia in her 70s puts on airs and nobody can figure out why.
+Kathryn explains from the start that Patricia didn’t approve of her and her age.
 She also talks about when she first met Whitney and he wanted to dress her for events.
 She explained that she stayed at the house with Whitney and Patricia when Southern Charm filming first started because she was living an hour away in Moncks Corner, South Carolina.

 “I stayed at Patricia’s house for at least a week and a half.”